-Two Days before your procedure:
+One Day before your procedure:

-Begin your clear liquid diet.
-You will be on clear liquids all day.
+On the day before your procedure, you need to begin a clear liquid diet.
 Clear liquids are those that you can see through.
 Avoid all solid foods starting today.
-Be sure to look at the tips on page 2 to help you today.
+Be sure to look at the tips on page 2 to help you today, as well as read through the checklist on the next page to make sure you have everything you need for your appointment tomorrow.